 Infiltration Trenches and dry wells, like rain gardens, collect and infiltrate stormwater.
 These trenches are filled with crushed stone that provides porous material to collect runoff.
 Infiltration trenches along drip lines are a very effective tool to prevent erosion from roof runoff.

 Infiltration Steps are timber steps filled with crushed stone.
 These steps prevent erosion from foot traffic and runoff on steep slopes.
 They also provide attractive, safe paths through steep areas making them ideal for many lakefront properties.

 Ditches and Culverts are often subject to erosion from heavy runoff.
 Armoring these areas with stone can prevent sediment from being carried into water bodies downstream.
 Check dams or plunge pools help slow the flow of water in ditches and collect sediment.

-Rubber Razor Blades and other water-diverting tools such as open-top culverts, can help direct runoff away from roads and driveways.
-Though these structures are not suitable for plowed roads, on seasonal roads, they are very effective tools for preventing erosion.
+Rubber Razor Blades and other water-diverting tools such as open-top culverts can help direct runoff away from roads and driveways.
+Though these structures are not suitable for plowed roads, they are very effective tools for preventing erosion on seasonal roads.

-Other projects the Conservation Corps works to stabilize exposed soil and eroded footpaths with erosion control mulch (ECM), vegetating eroding slopes, diverting runoff into wooded areas, and more to control erosion and protect the lakes.
-The Conservation Corps are devoted to finding a solution to any erosion problem.
+Other projects to stabilize exposed soil and eroded footpaths involve erosion control mulch (ECM), vegetating eroding slopes, diverting runoff into wooded areas, and more.
+The YCC is devoted to finding a solution to any erosion problem.